isabella232/presentation-druxt_101/slides-druxt-index.md

 </div>

 <!--
-# Druxt

-What is Druxt?
+Let's talk about about Druxt: What is Druxt?

-An open source framework for building Fully Decoupled Drupal integrations with Nuxt
+Druxt is An open source framework for building Fully Decoupled Drupal integrations with Nuxt

 - It is Drupal and Node Modules.
 - it's aDrupal JSON:API Client